to-sim-or-not-to-sim/evo-system/README.md

 ---

-**Note**: this is a personal, work-in-progress project built for exercise and interests in evolving ecosystems.
-There is no guarantee of continued development, but I wanted to share this project because I think it's a cool and inspiring one.
+**Note 1**: This is a personal, work-in-progress project built for fun and out of interest in evolving ecosystems.
+There is no guarantee of continued development, but I wanted to share this project because I think it's a cool and inspiring experiment.
+**Note 2**: If you have ideas or suggestions, feel free to reach out or open an issue!